hxtree/hxtree/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-%40hxtree-239a3b.svg)](https://github.com/hxtree)

-Hi, I am [@hxtree](https://github.com/hxtree).  a coding enthusiast who's been tackling real-world challenges with open source software since the mid-90s.
+Hi, I am [@hxtree](https://github.com/hxtree). a software engineer who's been solving real-world challenges with open source software since the mid-90s.

 * 👫 Equal learning partner.
-* 🎶 Simplifying the complex through thoughtful patterns and good design.
-* ❔ Immersed and thriving in the realm of the unknown.
+* ❔ Immersed in the realm of the unknown.

 ## Languages & Tools

-From an anthropological standpoint, our selection of languages and tools goes beyond mere coding choices; it becomes the cultural fabric of our tech ecosystem.
+From an anthropological standpoint, our selection of languages and tools goes beyond code; it becomes the cultural fabric of our tech ecosystem.
 I've gravitated towards tools that serve not just as enablers for engineers but as catalysts for a user-centric experience.

 <details>
   <summary>Present</summary>